An optimization-based approach to ranking aggregation with weak order outputs: Computational experiments

-We now examine how the optimal values change under the TCU-$k$ formulation.
-To this end, we solved the same family of instances for several values of $k$, namely $3$, $5$, $\lceil n/10 \rceil$, $\lceil n/5 \rceil$ and $\lceil n/2 \rceil$, using model~\eqref{mod:top-k} now interpreted as the TCU-$k$ OBOP.
+We now examine how the optimal value changes under the TCU-\(k\) formulation.
+To this end, we solve the same family of instances for several admissible values of \(k\), selected among \(3\), \(5\), \(\lceil n/10\rceil\), \(\lceil n/5\rceil\), and \(\lceil n/2\rceil\), using model~\eqref{mod:top-k} interpreted as the TCU-\(k\) {\rm OBOP}.
+In addition, we report the value \(n-|B_{\rm last}|\), where \(B_{\rm last}\) denotes the last bucket of an optimal solution of the standard {\rm OBOP}.
+When several optimal solutions have different last-bucket sizes, all corresponding values are reported.

-Table~\ref{tab:TCU-k-OBOP} reports the optimal values obtained by the TCU-$k$ OBOP.
-For small $k$, the model focuses on distinguishing only a few top items, while the remaining $n-k$ items are collapsed into a single tail bucket.
-As $k$ increases, more flexibility is allowed in the upper region, and the objective value decreases accordingly.
-As expected, for each instance, the minimum value is attained when $k$ equals $n$ minus the size of the worst bucket in an optimal solution of the standard OBOP, thereby reaffirming the consistency of the TCU-$k$ model with respect to the OBOP.

-To further illustrate this behaviour, we computed the optimal values of the TCU-$k$ OBOP for every $k \in \{1,\dots,n\}$ on five representative instances (BOX-42-01 to BOX-42-05).
-The results are displayed in Figure~\ref{fig:TCU-k OBOP}, where the global minima are highlighted in a darker shade.
-In every case, one minimum occurs at $k=n$, since collapsing an empty tail recovers the standard OBOP, and another appears exactly at $k = n - |\text{worst bucket}|$, in line with the previous observation.